Current Projects

 Upcoming Events

-Registration Now Open!
-To pull or not to pull?
+To assist or not to assist?
 That is (one of) the questions dairy farm personnel have while working in the maternity area on a farm.

 This workshop will teach best calving management practices to minimize stillbirth rates and improve calf and cow health during and directly after the calving process.